oat-sa/taohub-articles/forge/Developer Guide/guidelines.md

 When contributing to TAO you must follow its coding standards.

 TAO decided to follow standards defined in [PSR-1](http://www.php-fig.org/psr/psr-1/) [PSR-2](http://www.php-fig.org/psr/psr-2/) and we start to update our autoload strategy to fit [PSR-4](http://www.php-fig.org/psr/psr-4/).
-New contributions may fullfill those requirements.
+New contributions may fulfill those requirements.

 2. Unit Testing
 ---------------